Last Updated June 8, 2018

 |EY 2030||------||2.210% (A.B.
 3723)||50% (A.B.
 3723)||2.5% (A.B.
 3723)|

-Because of the unique nature of offshore wind, a time line has not been established for the offshore wind carve-out.
+Because of the unique nature of offshore wind, a timeline has not been established for the offshore wind carve-out.
 The BPU's adopted rules define a system where the standard for any given year is based on projected energy production from operating, eligible offshore wind facilities.
 In order to qualify as an eligible offshore wind facility, an applicant must submit a detailed project analysis to the BPU for approval.
 Among other things, the application must contain a proposal for pricing Offshore Wind Renewable Energy Credits (ORECs) as a fixed, flat rate or as a fixed price for every contract year.
 Suppliers will be required to purchase ORECs at a price and time period defined by the BPU.
 A.B.
-3723 increases off-shore wind energy goal from previous 1,100 MW to 3,500 MW.
+3723 increases off-shore wind energy goals from the previous 1,100 MW to 3,500 MW.

 Suppliers/providers may meet these requirements by submitting "Class I" renewable-energy certificates (Class I RECs), "Class II" RECs, Solar RECs (SRECs), and ORECs, all of which represent the environmental attributes of one megawatt-hour (MWh) of generation from an eligible facility.
 All RPS compliance must be submitted in the form of RECs, which will be issued by the PJM-Environmental Information Services (EIS), through PJM's Generation Attribute Tracking System (GATS).
-Both RECs and ORECs may be used for compliance during energy year in which they were generated or the following two compliance years.
+Both RECs and ORECs may be used for compliance during the energy year in which they were generated or the following two compliance years.
 As a result of S.B.
 1925, the lifetime for SRECs has been extended by an additional two years, so SRECs may be used for compliance during the year in which they were generated or the following four years.
 This extension of SREC lifetime applies only to SRECs created on or after July 23, 2012, the effective date of S.B.
 1925.
 Any type of REC submitted for RPS compliance must be permanently retired.

 Additional solar electricity may be used to fulfill any of the three required categories, while additional "Class I" electricity may be used to fulfill the "Class II" requirement.
 To qualify as "Class I" or "Class II" renewable energy, electricity must be generated within or delivered into the PJM region.
 "Class I" or "Class II" renewable energy delivered into the PJM region must be generated at a facility that began construction on or after January 1, 2003, in order to qualify.
 Solar facilities are eligible to produce SRECs for 15 years, termed the “qualification life”, and thereafter may be issued Class I RECs, but not SRECs.
-Under the former rules suppliers/providers could not use RECs or SRECs associated with electricity generated at a customer-generator's premises unless the facility was eligible for net metering.
+Under the former rules, suppliers/providers could not use RECs or SRECs associated with electricity generated at a customer-generator's premises unless the facility was eligible for net metering.
 However, S.B.
 2936 (2007) amended the law to allow all facilities "connected to the distribution system in [New Jersey]", including but not limited to solar facilities, to generate RPS-eligible RECs or SRECs.

 Alternative Compliance Payment